stjudecloud/workflows/best-practices.md

   - To disambiguate a task or workflow file from it's contents, you can respectively add the `_tasks` or `_wf` suffix in the import section
 - Whenever possible, prefer a Docker image maintained by an external source (such as BioContainers) rather than creating your own image
 - When adding a Dockerfile to this repository, follow the below conventions
-  - The `Dockerfile` should be nested under the `docker/` directory, a folder with a name for the image (in most cases the name of the primary tool), and finally a folder named after the version being built.
+  - Create a directory under the `docker/` directory and choose an appropriate name (likely shared with the underlying tool).
+The `Dockerfile` should be nested under this new directory.
+Then create a `package.json` alongside the `Dockerfile`.
+The `package.json` file is required to contain two JSON fields (`name` and `version`).
+It can optionally contain a `revision` field.
   - Docker images should be versioned according to the following convention
-    - Start with the version of whatever tool is named in the path to the `Dockerfile`
+    - The `version` should be shared with whatever underlying tool is being used
       - If no specific tool is named (e.g. the `util` image), default to SemVer.
 Ignore the next 3 bullet points.
-    - Followed by a dash-zero (`-0`)
+    - The revision should start with zero (`0`)
-      - If the Docker image gets updated, *without* updating the base tool's version, increment the number after the dash (`-`) by one
+      - If the Docker image gets updated, *without* updating the base tool's version, increment the number by one
-      - If the Docker image gets updated, *including* updating the base tool's version, revert back to a dash-zero (`-0`)
+      - If the Docker image gets updated, *including* updating the base tool's version, revert back to zero
 - general purpose tasks can use the `util` image maintained in this repo
+- The `description` should be in active voice, beginning the first sentence with a verb
+  - Each task/workflow is _doing_ something.
+The first sentence should be a succinct description of what that "something" is.
+- If documenting a workflow, task, input, or output and you need to be more verbose than is appropriate in a `description:` field, you may include _in addition_ an `external_help:` key with a URL
+  - `external_help` is _not_ a substitute for internal documentation, although it may allow the internal documentation to be briefer
+- All tasks should run in a persistently versioned container
+  - This ensures reproducibility across time and environments
+- Any tasks which are deprecated should have a `deprecated: true` key in their `meta` section
+  - It is allowed (but redundant and discouraged) to include a `deprecated: false` key in any production tasks.
+All tasks are assumed to not be deprecated unless otherwise noted.
+  - In addition, the `description` key of deprecated tasks should start with `**[DEPRECATED]**`
+    - These two rules allow for a task's deprecated status to be communicated in multiple ways, ensuring no user misses the notice
+- Deprecated tasks should be placed at the end of their file
+- While WDL allows embedded scripts in the `command` block sections, this repository requires scripts (e.g. R, Python) to be separate and placed in the `scripts` folder.
+The relevant Docker image build for your task should then include the script during the build so the task can access it.
+This separation of concerns improves the developer experience by improving syntax highlighting in the WDL document and enabling linting and formatting checks for the scripting languages.